Are saunas and ice baths good for wrestlers?

 1. Reduction of inflammation and muscle pain

-After tough sparring or drilling sessions, your muscles are inflamed.
-Cold water helps reduce that inflammation, reducing soreness the next day.
+After tough sparring or drilling sessions, muscles are inflamed.
+Cold water helps reduce that inflammation, lessening the pain the next day.

 2. Improved circulation

 The contrast between cold and body temperature creates a circulatory "pumping" effect.
-Blood flows better, is more oxygenated, and muscle toxins are eliminated.
+Blood flows better, oxygenates more, and eliminates muscle toxins.

 3. Mental strengthening